Sell with Confidence

 Sturt Reserve on the town’s riverfront is a popular picnic area with a playground, cruises and is the venue for many functions.

 A variety of restaurants & take-a-ways are available, with entertainment hotels & clubs.
-There is a cinema, ten pin bowling centre and regular old style dances.

 BRIEF HISTORY OF MURRAY BRIDGE